-I now photograph a cross a diverse range of subjects including; sports, landscapes, wildlife, travel, portraits, street photography, and impressionism, but it is my love of gardening that has led me to a passion for all things botanical.
+I photograph a cross a diverse range of subjects including; sports, landscapes, wildlife, travel, portraits, street photography, water drop art, and impressionism, but it is my love of gardening that has led me to a passion for all things botanical.
 With a recognizable fine art style, I delight in a balance of blur and sharpness.
 I love flowers at all their stages, from newborns to those in their prime – but I have an affection for blooms past their best.

 My love of the botanical was extended in 2018 when I joined a Wildlife Worldwide workshop in Austria.
 There I was introduced to wildflower meadows, and a raft of fauna including several types of butterfly.
 Focus stacking came into my repertoire and I found a glory in artistically applying absolute focus within my style of fine art image.

 I now offer workshops on flower photography, covering aspects of composition, lens choices and post production.
 Additionally, in 2019 I joined Kevin Clarke from CMG Studios as hosts of an intimate seven day photographic tour to Tuscany, Italy based in the Val d’Orcia, close to Motepulciano and Pienza.
 A successful venture, we are now offering a similar tour for 2020 May 8-16, Tuscany2020.

 As I photographer, I find I still have vast amounts to learn; I tend to have a small amount of rebellion in me and I like to break photography rules, often to an image’s detriment, but very occasionally attaining something a little special.
 I love simplicity and steer clear of complication and if asked for a thought that I am guided by it is: